Please use the menu below to navigate to any article section:

 Living in an area with a local coffee shop where the barista knows your name might still rank towards the top of your list.

-But other property features, such as a backyard for the kids to play, off-street parking to safely offload the kids from the car, and proximity to good schools and plenty of parks are suddenly on your radar.
+But other property features might suddenly come into play, such as a backyard for the kids to play, off-street parking for safe and easy drop-offs, and close proximity to good schools and playgrounds.

-Fortunately, we’ve looked at amenities, public transport, schools, local facilities, and more to help you work out where your next family home might be.
+By looking at amenities, public transport, schools, and local facilities, this list can help you work out where your next family home might be.

 Post code: 3204